thegreatjerboa/ObsiMCP/README.md

 # ObsiMCP

 A lightweight, extendable MCP server for automating operations on Obsidian vaults, powered by [mcp-go](https://github.com/mark3labs/mcp-go).

-This server enables LLM to better help you operate Obsidian and build a knowledge base more conveniently.
+ObsiMCP helps you efficiently manage your Obsidian notes and build your own personal knowledge base.

 ## ✨ Features